 You can apply one setting, cycle through the others, and then choose the setting that is best for your photograph.

-Also, a new slider - Aspect has been to the existing set.
+Also, an Aspect slider has been added to the existing set.
 The Aspect slider lets you modify the aspect of the image horizontally or vertically.
 Sliding the control left modifies the horizontal aspect, and sliding it right modifies the vertical aspect of the photo.

 For more information, see the article on Automatic perspective correction in Camera Raw.